TeaHaus App

 TeaHaus has quite the extensive collection of tea.
 Over 200 tins are stored on a large wall, and many people come in asking for recommendations.
-The lack of an in-store menu makes customers overwhelmed and causes employees to repeat themselves when helping new customers.
+The lack of an in-store menu causes new customers to become overwhelmed.
 As a part-time sales associate, I wanted to improve the tea browsing and tracking experience.
-Chatting and interviewing our customers on their goals and pain points led me to developing the following personas.

 Cara, "The Newbie," a 21-year-old student who doesn't frequently drink tea.